shaylh/xcards/README.md

 The library depends on the very useful web components [xtags] library by Mozilla Project.

 #Usage
+The different usages are displayed bellow.
+A live demo can be found in the **xcards.html** file.

 ##Specific card
 You can declare a specific card simply by specifying its rank and suit, or by declaring it a joker.